 American High School students are graded daily in every subject they have in their schedule on that day.
 Grading categories vary depending on teachers' preferences and subject requirements.
-They can choose from the following tools of assessment:
+They can choose from the following criteria:

 - Unit test

 - Participation

 - Presentation

 - Quiz

 - Project

 - Lab

 - Journals

 - Homework quiz

 - Homework

 - Final paper

 - Essay/Paper

 - Classwork

 - Midterm Exam

 - Final Exam